patrickmineault/codebook/setup.md

 ImportError: attempted relative import with no known parent package
 ```

+You need to tell Python where to look for your library code.
 You have two options, change your Python path, or create an installable package.
 I recommend the installable package route, but cover the Python path route first because you're likely to encounter it in other projects.

 ### Change your Python path (not recommended)